Infineon/btsdk-utils/wmbt/ReadMe.txt

 Each test sends an HCI or WICED HCI command to the device and then waits for an HCI or WICED HCI Command Complete event from the device respectively.

+The wmbt utility can be found in BTSDK installations in the workspace where shared dependencies are installed, and is referred to as <WMBT_PATH> below: mtb_shared\wiced_btsdk\tools\btsdk-utils\wmbt\Release

 Device configuration:

     The Cypress Bluetooth device to be tested must expose an HCI UART and that this